ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 So in short multihost networking is pretty important to build **resilient**, **robust** applications that **scale well**.
 It also allows you to deploy your containers on hardware that makes most sense for your container.

-Now that you are convinced that we do need multi host networks for atleast our production environments let's talk about what we can do to set this up with docker and weave.
+Now that you are convinced that we do need multi host networks for atleast our production environments let's talk about what we can do to set this up with Docker and weave.

 # Weave
-There are several options to do multihost networking with docker.
-Nowadays docker itself even supports a basic form of this but we want to use all the good stuff like DNS lookups and service discovery.
+There are several options to do multihost networking with Docker.
+Nowadays Docker itself even supports a basic form of this but we want to use all the good stuff like DNS lookups and service discovery.
 That's why we are going to use weave.NET.

 Now, what is weave.NET?